 Oxford Citation Guide

-Oxford Citation are an important part of the assignment.
+Oxford Citation is an important part of the assignment.
 Still, you are not sure about what actually is, or how to do it?
 Then you have come to the right place.
 Our professionals are providing you with a complete guideline on a particular referencing style.
-Even we have bought an Oxford referencing generator which will do it all for you.
+Even we have an Oxford referencing generator which will do it all for you.